fabwat/geo_graphene/README.md

 }

-b) How to find partner by id
+b) How to find restaurant by id query{
-query{
   loadPartnerById(id:"1"){
     id,